rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 [unresolved]: #unresolved-questions

 - How to optimize pointers.
 Can borrows that all reference parts of the same object be stored as a single pointer?
 How should this optimization be implemented (e.g. a special `repr`, refinement typing)?

-- Any reason for non-overloaded index-by-constant to be pre-evaluated?
-It is technically pure.
-Could this be left as an implementation/optimization decision?

 - How to signal that a function is pure.
 Is this even needed/wanted?
 Any other places where the language could benefit?

 - Should `Box` be special?